 Email marketing has a place in almost every industry.
 With its low cost and simple automation, it can be one of the top ROI producers in your marketing strategy.
 There are several things to consider in order to create a successful email marketing campaign, including common practices to avoid at all costs.

 Before getting started on the content of your email, here are five email marketing mistakes to look out for.

 Mistake 1: Less than Great Email Subject Lines

 To start, we all know how important it is to write a solid subject line.
 The subject will provide your recipient with their first impression of your email.
 A weak subject line will likely equal a weak open rate.
 Spend as much time thinking about your subject line as you do thinking about your email content.

-How well do you know your recipients?
+How well do you know your email recipients?
 Are they more likely to open emails on a desktop, tablet, or smartphone?
 If you have done the research on your target market and have this information available, you absolutely need to use it!
-Optimize your email for your recipients' desired device type, without neglecting the other types.
+Optimize your email for your recipients' desired device type, without neglecting the other types in the process.

-Check out our other blogs on email strategy:
+Check out our other blogs on email marketing: